George Vondriska

 2. Roger Weekes

-I am a huge fan.
+George: I am a huge fan.
 Thanks for the info.
-I will be buying a CNC Router for my shop shortly – and need ALL the info I can get.
-I tried playing your video re: how does a cnc work? etc. and can’t get it to play.
+I will be buying a CNC Router for my shop shortly - and need ALL the info I can get.
+I tried playing your video re: how does a cnc work? etc. and can't get it to play.
 Is there another way to view it?
+Thanks.

 3. roger

-Let’s not forget that your audience is primarily do it yourselfers who have between 5 and 15 thousand invested in their shop so I don’t think any are interested in this very expensive novelty.
+So I've done the math and estimate an investment of about $4500 to turn out my first piece!!
+Let's not forget that your audience is primarily do it yourselfers who have between 5 and 15 thousand invested in their shop so I don't think any are interested in this very expensive novelty.

 Get exclusive premium content!
 Sign up for a membership now!